nvim-neo-tree/neo-tree.nvim/README.md

 ![Neo-tree file system](https://github.com/nvim-neo-tree/resources/blob/main/images/Neo-tree-with-right-aligned-symbols.png)

+## NOTICE

+**You are viewing an old release of Neo-tree, please switch to the [main](https://github.com/nvim-neo-tree/neo-tree.nvim/tree/main#readme) branch to view the current version.**

 ### Breaking Changes BAD :bomb: :imp:

 The biggest and most important feature of Neo-tree is that we will never